mdnasimakhtar/pd_fred/pd_fred_package/README.md

 # pd_fred
-A Python package for calculating the Probability of Default (PD) using FRED data.
+A Python package for calculating the Probability of Default (PD) using Federal Reserve data.
+The package is available on PyPI.
 # author
 Md Nasim Akhtar
-# installer available on
-PyPI

 ## Installation
 ```bash